Philippine president puts typhoon death toll at 2,000 to 2,500

 "We don't need aerial surveys.
 It won't help the people of Guiuan," one resident posted on the Armed Forces Facebook page.
 "You've already done an aerial survey and you've seen the extent of the damage, seen the devastation that Yolanda brought...
 The people are desperate, hungry and feeling dejected.
 WE ARE CRYING FOR HELP!!!"

-The typhoon also leveled Basey, a seaside town in Samar province about 10 km (6 miles) across a bay from Tacloban.
+The typhoon also levelled Basey, a seaside town in Samar province about 10 km (6 miles) across a bay from Tacloban.
 About 2,000 people were missing in Basey, its governor said.

 (Additional reporting by Rosemarie Francisco and Karen Lema in Manila; Phil Stewart and Susan Heavey in Washington; Michelle Nichols at the United Nations, Belinda Goldsmith in London and Greg Torode in Hong Kong; Writing by Jason Szep and Jim Loney; Editing by Nick Macfie and Doina Chiacu)